SpoonX/boards-cli/README.md

 Do you need more?
 Pass them along with the command as explained in the [The command](#the-command) chapter.

+Do you need to alter or manipulate parameters?
+Keep reading!

 ### Prepare

 It's also possible to manipulate your parameters before your task gets run, either for all the steps, or a specific one.